 The overuse of antibiotics in hospitals can kill off many competing types of bacteria and allow C. diff to take over the hospital environment, or a patient’s body.

 People who have surgery and extended hospital stays are at risk for C. diff.
 But the bacteria are more frequently found in “community settings” outside of the hospital.

 This could be because more people get C. diff in the hospital and then go out into the community, or because of increased antibiotic use in the public.

 Some strains of C. diff have been found in both healthy babies and adults.
 But more commonly, the bacteria cause severe diarrhea, colitis, or both.

 Pregnant women run the risk of being exposed to C. diff during their hospital stay.

-There is a greater risk with a cesarean delivery than a vaginal one.
-That’s because a cesarean includes the surgery itself, a longer hospital stay, and treatment with prophylactic antibiotics.
+There’s a greater risk with a cesarean delivery than a vaginal one.
+That’s because a cesarean delivery includes the surgery itself, a longer hospital stay, and treatment with prophylactic antibiotics.
 These antibiotics are given preventively to ward off infection.
 (Oh, the irony!)

-Amy Burkey, a New York-based chiropractor, detailed her story about C. diff in a blog post.
-She developed the condition after she delivered her daughter by cesarean.
-Her daughter was fine, but after being discharged from the hospital, Burkey was not.
+Burkey developed the condition after she delivered her daughter by cesarean.
+Her daughter was fine, but after being discharged from the hospital, Burkey wasn’t.